slashhsu/ETL-Data-Pipeline-Warmart-/README.md

 In this project, you have been tasked with creating a data pipeline for the analysis of supply and demand around the holidays, along with conducting a preliminary analysis of the data.
 You will be working with two data sources: grocery sales and complementary data.
 You have been provided with the grocery_sales table in PostgreSQL database with the following features:

-grocery_sales
+grocery_sales//
-"index" - unique ID of the row
+"index" - unique ID of the row//
 "Store_ID" - the store number
 "Date" - the week of sales
 "Weekly_Sales" - sales for the given store